 Platform as a Service (PaaS)

 It is the service where only Application and Data is managed by the user and rests everything from Runtime to Networking is managed by the vendor.
 It offers tools for the development of the application.
-The software development occurs in this service with the use of multiple programming languages.
+Software development occurs in this service with the use of multiple programming languages.

 Infrastructure as a Service (IaaS)